KitsuNeshKaa/-SW-BH-TVG-Modding-Toolkit-1.0/README.md

 - **Split into connected parts**: a room `.bin` can be split so each material/prop becomes its own object instead of one giant mesh — useful for isolating a specific prop, off by default.
-- A **material-audit script** (`scan_materials.py`, included) walks an entire unpacked tree and reports every distinct `ShaderType` in use, for extending shader support in one pass rather than chasing files one at a time.

 ---